denten/denten.github.io/_pages/about.md

 Computation][3]* (Stanford University Press, 2017) and co-founder of Columbia's [Group for Experimental Methods in the Humanities][4].

-His recent work appears on the pages of Amodern, boundary 2, Computational Culture, Modernism/modernity, Public Books, and LA Review of Books on topics that range from book piracy to algorithmic composition, unintelligent design, and history of data visualization.
+His recent work appears on the pages of *Amodern*, *boundary 2*, *Computational Culture*, *Modernism/modernity*, *Public Books*, and *Los Angeles Review of Books* on topics that range from book piracy to algorithmic composition, unintelligent design, and history of data visualization.
 His current book-length project concerns the limits of algorithmic imagination.

 [1]: http://english.columbia.edu
 [2]: http://datascience.columbia.edu/new-media